luiscruz/course_sustainableSE/2025/p1_measuring_software/g13/g13_backend_frameworks.md

 With more people spending time online than ever before, the world generates nearly 400 million terabytes of data per day ([Statista, 2024](https://www.statista.com/statistics/871513/worldwide-data-created/)).
 As technological demands rise, backend servers must handle complex data streams, from video and audio to AI-powered applications, while maintaining low latency and high reliability.
 However, this increasing demand comes at a cost: in 2022, European data centers consumed **2.6% of global energy** ([European Commission, 2024](https://publications.jrc.ec.europa.eu/repository/handle/JRC135926)), and in 2023, US-based data centers consumed **4.4% of national energy expenditures**([Shehabi et. al., 2024](https://eta-publications.lbl.gov/sites/default/files/2024-12/lbnl-2024-united-states-data-center-energy-usage-report.pdf)).
 While a significant portion of this energy is used to cool servers  ([Jin et. al., 2020](https://www.sciencedirect.com/science/article/abs/pii/S0306261920303184)), the computational overhead of processing millions of backend requests per second also contributes significantly to their power consumption.

 Given the massive energy demands of data centers, even minor improvements to backend frameworks could help reduce overall power consumption.
 Some frameworks handle requests more efficiently, requiring fewer CPU cycles or better utilizing system resources, resulting in lower energy consumption per request.
 But how big an impact can a backend framework really have?
-In this project, we compare the energy consumption of **Express.js**, **Spring Boot**, and **Flask** to see if software choices can help data centers become even more efficient.
+In this project, we compare the energy consumption of **Express.js**, **SpringBoot**, and **Flask** to see if software choices can help data centers become even more efficient.

 ## Backend frameworks
 Backend frameworks are software tools that enable backend functionality in web applications.
 Their attributions range from server-side logic to database interactions, user authentication, and API communication.
 They ensure that data is processed between the server and the client.